epfl-ada/ada-2023-project-klech/README.md

 Finally, we launch ChatGPT's game by providing a target and set of available options, and proceed according to its responses.

-You can find a complete ChatGPT Wikispeedia game using our prompts [here](https://chat.openai.com/share/a9660e09-f7c6-4b78-907d-219684d73b99)
+You can find a complete ChatGPT Wikispeedia game developed from our prompts [here](https://chat.openai.com/share/a9660e09-f7c6-4b78-907d-219684d73b99).

 We arrive at ChatGPT online and this prompt following a development phase evaluating other possibilities.
 Analysis of these possibilities (and justification of our selection) can be found in analysis.ipynb.